RetroPie/RetroPie-Docs/docs/Dreamcast.md

 ## Controls
 Starting with RetroPie 3.3 controls for the Dreamcast Emulator are automatically configured when you configure your controls through emulationstation.
+Please notice that you may be interested in disabled the input auto config ( described above ) in case of any autoconfig issue.

 ![sega_dreamcast_diagram](https://cloud.githubusercontent.com/assets/10035308/16599638/7f411634-42c0-11e6-811c-456f02b2ea47.png)